eric-burel/eric-burel/README.md

 LLMs are smart, but it's even better when you use them smartly.
 Being an LLM developer is about crafting complex autonomous software solutions based on AI, aka "Agents".

-I train developers to AI agent programming with technologies such as LangChain/LangGraph, Mastra, Vercel AI SDK.
+I train developers to AI agents programming with technologies such as LangChain/LangGraph, Mastra, Vercel AI SDK.

 You can find all my articles on [my technical blog](https://www.ericburel.tech/blog) and [Smashing magazine](https://www.smashingmagazine.com/author/eric-burel/).